SwiftSeal/HISS/README.md

 # Using base conda

 conda install cookiecutter

+# Then follow the instructions for the relevant executors and profiles
 ```

-**NOTE: this Snakefile has some rules with explicitly specified queue names tailored for the cluster system it is devloped on.
+**NOTE: these Snakefiles have some rules with explicitly specified queue names tailored for the cluster system it was developed on.
 You will likely need to change this for optimal resource usage and to comply with your local queue policies.**

 ### Recommended - Run checks that your configuration is correct